ConstantineLignos/MORSEL/README.md

 ## Overview

 Some relevant facts about the design of MORSEL:

 * MORSEL is single-threaded.
 It would be trivial to parallelize the transform scoring process that happens each iteration of learning, but as MORSEL already runs quite quickly I stuck with the simplicity of a serial implementation.

-* MORSEL uses GNU Trove for high performance hash maps and sets.
-Because it does not create an additional object for every entry in the hash table, using Trove can result in almost 50% lower memory usage on large data sets in addition to some speed improvements.
+* MORSEL uses fastutil for high performance hash maps and sets instead of the built-in Java collection.
+This can result in almost 50% lower memory usage on large data sets in addition to substantial speed improvements.

-* MORSEL uses a fairly large amount of memory in order to speed learning.
+* MORSEL uses as much memory as possible to speed learning.
 It keeps all words and a large set of hypothesized transforms in memory at once.
 You may need up to 16GB of memory to run MORSEL on the Morpho Challenge 2010 Finnish data set.
 Small data sets take much less memory; running on the Brown Corpus only uses about 256MB of RAM.

 ## Parameter files